Someone-dQw4w9WgXcQ/Networker/README.md

 # Networker
 #### Roblox networking module

-Simple - no bloat, close to roblox API
+Simple - no bloat, close to roblox API<br>
 Easy - provides api to easily optimise

 Typechecking - made with --!strict from the beginning